 Mobile vs. Desktop Usage Today

 We would like to note, however, that this data is worldwide.
-If we were to look at these numbers for the United States, about 50 percent of people use a desktop while 46 percent of the market share goes to mobile devices.
+If we were to look at these numbers for United States, about 50 percent of people use a desktop while 46 percent of the market share goes to mobile devices.
 Tablets make up 4 percent.

 People looking for a better internet connection and faster speeds will still want to use their desktops, as a fixed connection is on average faster than a mobile one by quite a margin.
 This may change a bit with 5G technology, however (more on that later).
 Experiencing slow connection while on your mobile or desktop?
 Your internet might be the problem!
 Check out this list of internet service providers and their plans.

-From looking at the chart above, you can see that general usage of mobile devices is on the rise as compared to desktops, perhaps as a result of people being able to do more on their smartphone over the years, and smartphones becoming easier and more intuitive to use.
-More people are owning more mobile devices as well, with an example being one or two-family computers but everyone owning a smartphone.
+From looking at the chart above, you can see that general usage of mobile devices is on the rise as compared to desktops, perhaps as a result of people being able to do more on their smartphones over the years, and smartphones becoming easier and more intuitive to use.
+More people are owning more mobile devices as well, with an example being one or two-family computers but everyone owns a smartphone.

 Searching and Immediate Access